iamgbayer/gride/DOCUMENTATION.md

 ##### Grunt

-This is a example to use gride with grunt, a basic example
+This is a example to use gride with grunt.

 ```javascript
 module.exports = function (grunt) {